The History of the Giles Family

 Bridget Prendergast

-Born at the family farm at Killonerry, in the parish of Whitechurch, County Kilkenny, Ireland.
+Bridget was born at the family farm at Killonerry, in the parish of Whitechurch, County Kilkenny, Ireland, in approximately 1895.

 Michael Francis Prendergast